kayttajanystavat/kayttajanystavat.fi-NG/README.md

 ## More complex setup (WAMP/MAMP/LAMP/XAMPP etc.)

+This is suitable if you already have a *AMP-stack installed and or have an older PHP version and don't want to update it.

-- Install Apache, MySQL and PHP
+- Install and setup Git, Apache, MySQL and PHP if you haven't already
 - Clone the repository under Apache's document root
 - Create a database for the site in MySQL
 - Navigate to the repository's top-level directory in Apache using your browser